SaraSerrano7/DrawApp/README.md

 ## How to use ##

-This is the version for Java of DrawApp that works for Windows.
+This is the version for Python of DrawApp that works for Windows.

 Actually there are three languages supported:
 - English -- 'en'